A short introduction

 How can this be done?

-On the right you see a square of 5 by 5 smaller squares.
-The purpose is to divide the square along the lines in four pieces, in such a way that you can make two smaller squares with these four pieces, without needing to rotate the pieces.
+The goal is to divide the square along the lines in four pieces, in such a way that you can make two smaller squares with these four pieces, without needing to rotate the pieces.

 The six puzzle pieces shown below can be combined into a symmetrical plus sign.